 Unified Theater dissolves typical barriers between youth through transformative, school based performing arts programming.
 At Unified Theater, young people with and without disabilities, of all backgrounds, come together as equals to put on a production.
 The production is entirely organized, written, and directed by the students themselves.
-In nearly 100 schools across the country over 9,000 students with and without disabilities have performed for nearly 18,000 audience members.
+In nearly 100 schools across seven states, over 12,000 students with and without disabilities have performed for nearly 20,000 audience members.
 The concept is simple: let teens lead, let creativity rule, and put the Spotlight on Ability.

 Watch Micaela, our founder, share our story as a Social Innovation Fellow at Chicago Ideas week...